 Your mouth may get dry.
 Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.
 Contact your doctor if the problem does not go away or is severe.

-Do not treat yourself for coughs, colds, flu or allergies without asking your doctor or health care professional for advice.
-Do not take any medications for weight loss without advice either.
+Do not treat yourself for coughs, colds, or allergies without asking your doctor or health care professional for advice.
+Do not take any medications for weight loss without your doctor's approval.
 Some ingredients in these products may increase possible side effects.